 - Skippy Rabbit from Disney's Robin Hood falls into the Ankle Biter category, with the titular Robin Hood as the object of his Hero Worship.

 - Chip from Beauty and the Beast (though he didn't originally have more than one line; the makers were impressed by the actor and wanted to see more, while also noting it as a useful chance to have kid access if not mandated kid appeal).

-- Gavroche, from Les MisÚrables, of the plucky ankle-biting variety.
+- Gavroche, from Les Misérables, of the plucky ankle-biting variety.
 His reaction to getting shot at by the military is to make up on the spot a song insulting French intellectuals!
-Then, this being Les MisÚrables, Reality Ensues.
+Then, this being Les Misérables, Reality Ensues.